 A rather intriguing title comprising of 2 topics that most of us dislike: Dying and Cleaning.
 Yet, the only thing that none of us can change is the fact that we will die one day.
 So what then is the meaning of this term ‘death cleaning’?
 Continue reading

 Dr. Ehrlson de Sousa

-Dr. Ehrlson de Sousa is currently a senior resident doctor in ENT at Goa Medical College.
-He hails from Porvorim and is an active member of Couples for Christ India, for over 15 years.
-Apart from writing for medical journals both national and international, his love and reverence for the teachings of the church inspired him to start writing about the catholic faith.
-His daily bible reflections offer great encouragement in the lives of many people, both young and old.
+Dr. Ehrlson de Sousa is an ENT surgeon consulting in private hospitals in Goa .
+He hails from Porvorim and is an active member of the community for over 15 years Apart from writing for medical journals both national and international, his love and reverence for the teachings of the church inspired him to start writing about the catholic faith.
 He aspires to be a Saint and enjoys playing chess and table tennis in his free time.

 In what way are we adding to the weight of Christ’s cross?
 In which areas can we turn to God more?
 Through persistent prayer, the sacraments and abstaining from small things, I was able to overcome my weakness.
 Continue reading

 Working as an ENT surgeon makes me come in contact with a lot of patients suffering from head and neck cancers.
 Many of them are middle-aged and have far advanced cancers thus having very few years ahead of them.
 On spending time talking to them, most have regrets.
 Some of the common ones include:

 - I wish I pursued my dreams and aspirations and not what others expected of me.